AvaloniaUI/Avalonia/readme.md

 ## Background

-Perspex is a multi-platform windowing toolkit - somewhat like WPF - that is intended to be multi-platform (more about that below).
+Perspex is a multi-platform windowing toolkit - somewhat like WPF - that is intended to be multi- platform.
 It supports XAML, lookless controls and a flexible styling system, and runs on Windows using Direct2D and other operating systems using Gtk & Cairo.

 ## Current Status